How to Become a Notary in South Carolina

 Is a notary journal required in South Carolina?

 - Traditional Notarizations – South Carolina notaries are not required to record their notarial acts in a notary journal.
-However, the South Carolina Secretary of State strongly recommends that all notarial acts be recorded in a journal.
+However, the South Carolina Secretary of State strongly encourages notaries to record all notarial acts.
 A notary public can maintain a journal in a tangible medium or electronic format.

 - Electronic Notarizations – An electronic notary public is required to create and maintain an electronic journal of each electronic notarial act.
 The electronic notary journal can be created and stored in a computer or other electronic storage device or process that protects the electronic journal against unauthorized access by password, biometric verification, token, or other form of authentication.
 An electronic notary journal must be tamper-evident.